There are tons of uses for apps within startups and small businesses:

 But more and more often today, savvy business owners are looking for tailored solutions, which usually means building their own apps in some capacity.
-And when considering how to build apps, businesses face an important question: App builder vs coding — which is better for building the app they need?
+And when considering how to build apps, businesses face an important question: Using an app builder vs. coding — which is better for building the app they need?

 Unfortunately, there’s no simple answer.
 App builders and custom coding are both great solutions — for different types of businesses, different apps, and different use cases.